bennbollay/linkedin-scraper-extension/README.md

 18. Send, close the tab

 19. On the next tab, click the "Load Cached Message", and follow the steps from 14-19 until done.
+Or use the hotkey Ctrl-U.